Vanilla Crescent Cookies (Vanillekipferl)

 Add the other ingredients to the bowl.

-To the medium-sized bowl, also add the flour, ground almonds, sugar, vanilla extract and egg yolk.
+To the medium-sized bowl, add the flour, ground almonds, sugar, vanilla extract and egg yolk.

 Use your hands to press the dough together.